2014 Indian general election: Other parties

 Y. S. Jaganmohan Reddy's YSR Congress Party fielded candidates across Andhra Pradesh (Rayalaseema & Coastal Andhra) and some districts of Telangana.
 The party fielded several bureaucrats, businessmen and relatives of politicians for Lok Sabha seats in Andhra Pradesh (Rayalaseema & Coastal Andhra), including D. Kishore Rao, the former secretary of the Gujarat Human Rights Commission.
 In a statement in March, Reddy stated that he would ally himself with whoever would win the election.

+Surveys and polls

 Opinion polls

-Opinion polls generally showed the National Democratic Alliance (NDA) to be the front runner in the election with the emergence of Bhartiya Janta Party (BJP) as the single largest party.
+Opinion polls generally showed the National Democratic Alliance (NDA) to be the front runner in the election with the emergence of Bharatiya Janata Party (BJP) as the single largest party.

 Exit polls

 The Election Commission of India banned the publication of all exit polls starting 48 hours before Phase 1 of the election until the end of Phase 9.
 This was intended to prevent exit polls from earlier phases affecting voter decisions in later phases.
 The ban ended after the close of Phase 9 voting at 6:30pm IST on 12 May 2014.